marizethpb/8-Week-SQL-Challenge/Case Study 2: Pizza Runner/sql_scripts.md

 #### 5. What was the difference between the longest and shortest delivery times for all orders?
+In calculating the difference between the longest and shortest delivery times, I cleaned first the duration column to get the integers using regular expression and filtered the table to return delivered orders only.
+Finally, I used max and min function on the clean duration column and calculated the difference.

     SELECT max(substring(duration, '([\d]+)')::int) -  min(substring(duration, '([\d]+)')::int) AS max_min_diff
     FROM pizza_runner.runner_orders